 Expert Opinion“The acquisition of Casepak and Oceala seals what was a hugely successful 2021 for Reconomy.
 We’re delighted to have advised on a deal that not only enhances the firm’s existing capabilities, but crystallises Reconomy’s long term commitment to the UK’s recycling infrastructure.

 “The move represents good news for the local economy and will enable Casepak employees and customers to benefit from increased innovation and investment as part of the wider Reconomy Group family.”
-Matt Smith - Associate Solicitor
+Matt Smith - Senior Associate Solicitor

 Cooper Parry Corporate Finance and Knights plc acted as lead advisor and legal advisor respectively to Casepak and Oceala shareholders.
 Transactional tax advice was provided by Cooper Parry Tax.